Non-linear relativistic contributions to the cosmological weak-lensing convergence: Weak lensing convergence and power spectra

 As discussed in \S~\ref{sec2}, we have 3 contributions to the convergence that arise from the scalar, vector and tensor contributions to Eqs.~(\ref{j1}-\ref{j2}), to which we need to add the two Sachs-Wolfe terms and an important first-order contribution induced by the Doppler effect~\cite{Bonvin:2008ni}.

 It follows that the observed weak lensing convergence has 4 contributions given by:

 \emph{at first-order}

+At second-order in vector and tensor modes, there are also the counterparts of the correction terms given in Eqs.~(\ref{corrdop}),(\ref{ksw}),(\ref{corrisw}) (see Refs.~\cite{Obinna:2012,Obinna:2014}) but we are not considering them in this analysis.
+As already mentioned, we are only taking into account the dynamically induced vector modes.
 Note also that in these expressions, the variables are evaluated along the light cone and considered as function of the radial distance $\chi$ and the angular position $n^i$ only.
 Given a source distribution, the left-hand side are purely function of position on the sky.